DanielCoutoVale/Dependencies/DUX-README.md

 [aux #sum 'sit']
 ```

 One can specify a word by its serial id, by its structured id within parentheses, or by its features within square brackets.
-The word form is specified as a token between single quotes, the word lemma is specified as a token starting with a hash mark, and other features such as word class is specified by tokens without marks.
+The word form is specified as a token between single quotes, the word lemma is specified as a token starting with a hash mark, and other features such as word class are specified by tokens without marks.

 Queries can be carried out in two contexts: either when retrieving words by their features in a given analysis in a given description or when converting an analysis from a source description to a target one.
 In the former case, no prefix is added to the features because they belong to the only linguistic description in the context.
 In the later case, one has to add either S: or T: as prefixes, specifying which description the feature belongs to.